Raphael (Teenage Mutant Ninja Turtles): 1987 animated series

 Raphael's personality in the 1987 animated series deviates the most from all other incarnations, though the show's theme song states that Raphael is "cool, but rude" (he takes a slice of pizza with his sai and shoves the rest of it onto the screen before eating the selected slice).
 Although his violent temper is toned down, Raphael still can get cranky when annoyed or angry.

-Raphael is a sardonic wise-guy, and supplies comic relief alongside Michelangelo, whose humor is usually attributed to his carefree and fun-loving behavior, whereas Raphael is more sardonic and sarcastic.
+Raphael is a sardonic wise guy, and supplies alongside Michelangelo, whose humor is usually attributed to his carefree and fun-loving behavior, whereas Raphael is more sardonic and sarcastic.

-Michelangelo and Raphael’s relationship is not exactly confrontational.
-However, Raphael would make fun or get annoyed with Michelangelo’s antics.
-Furthermore, Raphael’s relationship with Leonardo is not as strained in the animated series.
+Michelangelo and Raphael's relationship is not exactly confrontational.
+However, Raphael would make fun of or get annoyed with Michelangelo's antics.
+Furthermore, Raphael's relationship with Leonardo is not as strained in the animated series.
 Despite this, Raphael usually served as a contrast to Leonardo's "gung-ho do-gooder" personality with his pessimistic, sarcastic remarks.
-However, Raphael did challenge Leonardo's leadership once in the season 8 episode "Turtle Trek”.
+However, Raphael did challenge Leonardo's leadership once in the season 8 episode "Turtle Trek".

-In the 1987 series Raphael's voice actor is Rob Paulsen from season one to season nine with Thom Pinto as the 1989 alternate, Hal Rayle as the 1993 alternate, and Michael Gough in the final season.
+In the 1987 series, Raphael's voice actor is Rob Paulsen from season one to season nine with Thom Pinto as the 1989 alternate, Hal Rayle as the 1993 alternate, and Michael Gough in the final season.
 In Turtles Forever, the 1987 version of Raphael is voiced by Sebastian Arcelus.
 Raphael also made a couple of appearances in the 2012 series in the episode, The Manhattan Project.
-He and the other turtles along with Casey and April are seen through a portal by their 2012 counterparts walking on a road and he made a speaking cameo along with the other turtles at the end of the episode when a space worm from the 2012 dimension started terrorizing the street.
+He and the other turtles along with Casey and April are seen through a portal by their 2012 counterparts walking on a road and he makes a speaking cameo along with the other turtles at the end of the episode when a space worm from the 2012 dimension starts terrorizing the street.
 All four turtles see the worm and spring into action while shouting their famous catchphrase, 'Cowabunga'.
 This would be Rob Paulsen's second role in the 2012 series, the other being Donatello while he returned to his role as Raphael for the cameo.
 This would mark the first time in over 28 years the 1987 TMNT cast would return to their roles.
-Paulsen once again provided the voices of the 1987 Raphael and the 2012 Donatello in the season 4 episode, "Trans-Dimensional Turtles" and the three part series final "Wanted: Bebop & Rocksteady".
+Paulsen once again provided the voices of the 1987 Raphael and the 2012 Donatello in the season 4 episode, "Trans-Dimensional Turtles" and the three-part series final "Wanted: Bebop & Rocksteady".